Countly/countly-sdk-documentation/documentation_structure.md

   * (How should that be done, where can the library be found, how is the dependency added to their project)
   * other things to note (like what is they should know prior to implementation)

-* Minimal Setup (mandatory fields and other useful information.
-This should contain the core integration information about the SDK, including a short MVP setup)
+* Minimal Setup (mandatory fields and other useful information)
 * Required App Permissions (if needed)
 * Required Callbacks (if needed)
 * (Other things if needed.
 This should cover rare platform specific topics)